NavneetKishanS/NavneetKishanS/README.md

 ![](https://komarev.com/ghpvc/?username=NavneetKishanS&color=green)
 ## About Me </>

-I'm driven by curiosity and a passion for technology, constantly exploring various specializations within the industry.
-Adaptable and committed to maintaining high standards, I thrive in team environments and handle deadlines with ease, whether working independently or collaboratively.
+As a Quantitative Developer Intern at Citibank and a final-year Computer Science student at Eötvös Loránd University, Budapest, I am driven by a deep passion for technology, mathematics, and innovation.
+My experience spans key programming languages like Python, C#, Java, and C, along with web technologies such as HTML, CSS, JavaScript, Node.js, React.js, and other tools like MongoDB, Git, and REST APIs.

+I’m a curious and proactive learner, always eager to expand my skill set and take on new challenges.
+My strong problem-solving, analytical, and organizational abilities enable me to excel both independently and in diverse, collaborative teams.

+Fluent in English (IELTS band 8), I thrive in multicultural environments and am always open to connecting with professionals who share my enthusiasm for technology.

 ## Currently Learning 👩‍💻
   - Oracle DB